hindu-comm/mail_stream_indology/2021/09/Sanskrit_linguistics/01__Hock_Hans_Henrich.md

 caṣā́la: Perhaps dissimilated from *carṣā̆la (see carṣ/karṣ)
 váṣaṭ: No etymology given; I have speculated that ritual distortion has affected the form)
 bhāṣ-: Controversial.
-Some derive this from *bhels- (cf. Lith. bal̃sas ‘voice’) ± Fortunatov’s Law; others think of homonym differentiation from bhās- ‘shine’ mā́ṣa: Problematic; compare perhaps MPers./NPers. maš ‘legume’, Shughni max̌ ‘pea, bean’, hence Proto-(Indo-)Iranian *marṣ̌a ?
+Some derive this from *bhels- (cf. Lith. bal̃sas ‘voice’) ± Fortunatov’s Law; others think of homonym differentiation from bhās- ‘shine’ mā́ṣa: Problematic; compare perhaps MPers./NPers. maš ‘legume’, Shughni max̌ ‘pea, bean’, hence Proto-(Indo-)Iranian *marṣ̌a ?
 jhaṣá: Uncertain; probably loanword ṛbī́sa: Uncertain
 kīstá: Loanword (unlikely) or hypersanskritization of *kīrtha > MIAr. kittha, with tth reinterpreted as corresponding to Skt. st.